Chapter 2

 The junior school was more, or less, the same as the infants apart that he was in the 'A' stream – one, one.
 There were forty five children in the class, because it was the age of the 'baby boomer' and the schools couldn't afford teaching assistants and of the forty five, Finbar finished the year forty third; not his finest moment.

-The first thing he showed the children, the class of eight year olds, in fact not quite eight was his cane; it was a short cane with a knob on one end; he said “don't worry I won't be hitting you with the knob end; that's for me to hold.”
+The first thing he showed the children, the class of eight year olds, in fact not quite eight was his cane; it was a short cane with a knob on one end; he said “don't worry I won't be hitting you with the knob end; that's for me to hold.'

 Then he swished it.

-The kids could feel the sting of it as the little fella swung it through the air; he was in his element; he was in charge of some people smaller than he was – although there was one girl, Lavinia Smith who was taller and she pushed him one day and he nearly fell over.
+The kids could feel the sting of it as the little fella swung it through the air; he was in his element; he was in charge of some people smaller than he was – although there was one girl, Lavinia Smith, who was taller and she pushed him one day and he nearly fell over.

-If I give you the stick” he said “there's no good complaining to your moms and dads and trying to take me to court – it won't work; it's been tried before.
-The courts always come down on the side of the school master.”
+'If I give you the stick' he said “there's no good complaining to your moms and dads and trying to take me to court – it won't work; it's been tried before.
+The courts always come down on the side of the school master.'

-He did give the cane on occasions the eight year olds and it was not pleasant to watch.
+He did give the cane on occasions to the eight year olds and it was not pleasant to watch.
 Some of the kids, even at eight, just sneered at him after the smack.

 One day in the art class he told everybody to draw a picture; Finbar drew a house – two windows downstairs and two windows up; with a door in the middle.